salvesanskruti/exam-seating-arrangement-system/README.md

-Exam Seating Arrangement System 🎓
+# Exam Seating Arrangement System 🎓

 This project is a Java Spring Boot application designed to automate and manage exam seating arrangements efficiently across multiple departments and rooms.
 It features a responsive web interface using HTML, CSS, and JavaScript, and uses MySQL as the backend database.

-Key Features:
+# Key Features:

-Role-based login for Admin, Faculty, and Students (without Spring Security)
+* Role-based login for Admin, Faculty, and Students (without Spring Security)

-Admin dashboard for managing students, rooms, departments, and seat allocations
+* Admin dashboard for managing students, rooms, departments, and seat allocations

-Faculty panel for viewing allocations, marking attendance, and printing seating charts
+* Faculty panel for viewing allocations, marking attendance, and printing seating charts

-Student portal to check assigned seat and room using registration number
+* Student portal to check assigned seat and room using registration number

-PDF seat slip download with optional QR code
+* QR code

-Visual seat layout with seat highlighting
+* Visual seat layout with seat highlighting

-Excel upload for bulk data import
+* Excel upload for bulk data import

-Mobile-friendly, clean UI

-Tech Stack:
+# Tech Stack:
-Java, Spring Boot
+* Java, Spring Boot

-MySQL
+* MySQL

-HTML, CSS, JavaScript
+* HTML, CSS, JavaScript

-REST API
+* REST API

 This system ensures fair seating, easy monitoring, and effective exam room management.
 Ideal for institutions seeking an automated and user-friendly exam seating solution.